Ff-c109/UKIT-Framework/README.md

 - In-time interactive framework(IT2A) \[Waiting\]
 - Message Stream - communicating with clients real-time \[Waiting\]

+### Multiprocess

+Create new process to use multi-cpu.
+And it will make ukit safer, because when child process runs in to aan error, the main process won't stop.

 ### Stream transmission

 Use stream to transfer a common file when it is big enough.